defunkt/pystache/README.md

-To `import pystache` from a source distribution while using Python 3, be sure that you are importing from a directory containing a converted version (e.g. from the `build` directory after converting), and not from the unconverted source directory.
+To `import pystache` from a source distribution while using Python 3, be sure that you are importing from a directory containing a converted version of the code (e.g. from the `build` directory after converting), and not from the original (unconverted) source directory.
 Otherwise, you will get a syntax error.
-You can help ensure this by not running the Python IDE from the project directory when importing Pystache.
+You can help prevent this by not running the Python IDE from the project directory when importing Pystache while using Python 3.

 Mailing List